tamiespinosa/kickstarter_analysis/README.md

 ## <a name="Analysis-Challenges"></a>Analysis and Challenges

-This repository contains the analysis of 1369 theater crowdfunding projects, 1066 of which were for plays, from 19 countries.
-The crowdfunding data was gathered from 2009 to 2017.
+This repository contains the analysis of 1369 theater crowdfunding projects, 1066 of which were for plays.
+The projects were carried out in 19 different countries from 2009 to 2017.
 Excel was used to interpret the gathered data.

 ### <a name="AnalysisLaunch"></a>Analysis of Outcomes Based on Launch Date